Animadversio/Animadversio.github.io/_academic_notes/PCA-of-High-Dimensional-Trajectories.md

 \end{bmatrix}
 $$

 This matrix is different from a circulant matrix by only three elements ( $-1$ at upper-right and lower left and $1$ at bottom), and it's provable that its eigen structure converge to the eigenstructure of the [circulant matrix](https://en.wikipedia.org/wiki/Circulant_matrix)[^3] when $T\to\infty$.
-We denote the exact circulant matrix as $Q$ and the one without upper-right and lower left $-1$ as $P$.
+We denote the exact circulant matrix as $Q$, and we denote the tridiagonal matrix without upper-right and lower left $-1$ as $P$, notice the 1 element difference between $P$ and $S^TS$

 $$
 Q=\begin{bmatrix}